blake-c-aggienetwork/cropTriage/README.md

 # cropTriage
-Accompanying application for senior design team 29 for Texas A&M ECEN 403, 404 Senior Design
+Accompanying application for senior design team 29 for Texas A&M ECEN 403, 404 Senior Design.

+# Branch organization
+Main branch means it works
+😉 New Stuff branch means it's being worked on

 # Changelog
 > 9/25/2020